bcace/ochre/README.md

 ## What is Ochre

-Ochre is an [ABM](https://en.wikipedia.org/wiki/Agent-based_model) language and simulation runtime focused on eliminating [race conditions](https://en.wikipedia.org/wiki/Race_condition) while keeping the agent behavior code as boilerplate-free as possible.
+Ochre is an [ABM](https://en.wikipedia.org/wiki/Agent-based_model) language focused on eliminating [race conditions](https://en.wikipedia.org/wiki/Race_condition) while keeping agent behavior code boilerplate-free.

-A nice side-effect of eliminating race conditions in the way Ochre does it is that resulting code is straightforward to parallelize.
-Live coding is also supported and in Ochre agent state data layouts get hot-reloaded as well as agent behavior code.
-Ochre also makes agent types modular so they can be easily combined into different models.
+Ochre also contains a simulation runtime that supports multithreaded simulation execution (which is done automatically because the code is race condition free), live coding (agent state data layouts get hot-reloaded as well as agent behavior code), and modularity of agent types so they can be easily reused in different models.

 ## What are race conditions and how are they relevant to ABM